-As outlined in the Public Appointments Service Information Booklet are as follows:
+Prison Officer Entry Criteria (2019 Campaign as outlined in the Public Appointments Service Information Booklet) are as follows:

-In order to be eligible for selection as a Recruit Prison Officer, an applicant or before 22nd February 2018.
+In order to be eligible for selection as a Recruit Prison Officer, an applicant must on or before 21st March 2019:

 We run renowned preparation courses for the assessments tests and competency-based interview that candidates will face as part of the selection process.
 These recruitment competitions can attract thousands of applications and those that succeed are those that are prepared and perform well in the selection stages.
 Get a full tuition on the Recruit Prison Officer assessments and prepare with us for your interview.
 We have a proven track record with over 30 years of assessment industry experience.